Food Preservation Methods

 Root Cellaring

 A root cellar is a cool, humid space for storing root crops, apples, and winter squash through the cold months.
 It requires no electricity and can store hundreds of pounds of food.
 The challenge: most guides assume you can build one.
-Here's how to do it on any property.
+Here is how to do it on any property.

 Temperature and Humidity Requirements by Crop